 3.6 Purchase of sexual services etc.

-Beerenberg is opposed to the purchase of sexual services.
+Beerenberg is opposed to the purchase of sexual services including purchasing or sharing child pornography.
 Such conduct is a criminal offence and can damage Beerenberg’s reputation.
 The employee shall refrain from purchasing sexual services when he or she is working for or on assignment for Beerenberg.

 This also applies to the employee’s time off during assignments for Beerenberg.
 In this connection, the employee must also refrain from participating in events that may put Beerenberg or any business associates in an unfortunate light.